svrooij/rest-api-filter-fields/README.txt

 No, this plugin only removes entries.
 When you want to add [featured_images](https://github.com/svrooij/rest-api-filter-fields/issues/5), I recommend using [better-rest-api-featured-images](https://wordpress.org/plugins/better-rest-api-featured-images/)

+= How about nested propterties? =

+You can filter on nested properties with a '.' like 'title.rendered'.
+Not sure if this also works on arrays.
+(Existing issues)[https://github.com/svrooij/rest-api-filter-fields/issues] or (Submit issue)[https://github.com/svrooij/rest-api-filter-fields/issues/new]

 = Does this also work for my custom posttype? =

 Yes, we picked 20 as priority (default = 10) for activating.